duarteocarmo/duarteocarmo.com/content/posts/10-devtuga.markdown

 title: Creating devtuga
 date: 2019-03-22
+description: Creating a hackernews clone from scratch - devtuga

 So I finally got to it.
-After finishing my Msc.Thesis and relaxing for a couple of months in my sunny home country of Portugal, I built a "big" project.
+After finishing my Msc.Thesis and relaxing for a couple of months in my sunny home country of Portugal, I built a 'big' project.
 Here are some words about it.

 This is a rundown of some of the tools I used. **(by no means a tutorial!!)**